Transcript: White House Chief Of Staff John Kelly's Interview With NPR

 And if you believe what Donald Trump was saying and he does believe it — quick return to where you came from.
 We have a serious problem internally.
 We have very, very, I'd say chaotic immigration laws that we have just got to change.
 I mean this is all on the United States Congress — they don't do.
 They have not done anything to address this.
 And I could give you example after example of laws.

-In terms of the Deferred Action for Childhood Arrivals program, where are putting your hopes now?
+In terms of the Deferred Action for Childhood Arrivals program, where are you putting your hopes now?

 It's astounding to me, and it should be to the world — that the president from what he was saying during the campaign to what he agreed upon with the with the four pillars, to take 670,000 people who were covered under the Obama DACA program ...
 The second 670,000 of course were the ones that were going on under the Obama administration that for some reason didn't get around to registering which is very easily done.

-Note: Editor's note: This post contains language some may find offensive.